barneyhawes/decent-metric/README.md

 TODO #4 - espresso screen
 - Yield chart should show weight if a scale is connected
 - Test functionality of GHC somehow
-- Disable start buttons when machine is not connected (status is "ready" so need to check connection)

 TODO #5 - shot history
 - Display history list as a table showing the key stats (profile, dose, yield, time, temp, date & time)